Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Data-Plane Evaluation

-\Cref{fig:dp_eval_router_latency} in \cref{app:additional:processing} contains a fine-grained breakdown of the forwarding steps within the border router that give rise to these results.
-As anticipated, operations such as computing the SCION hop field MAC, authentication key, flyover MAC, and performing the overuse check emerge as the most resource-intensive.
+\para{Traffic Forwarding} The border router's validation and forwarding performance are shown in \cref{fig:dp_eval_router_tp_c}.
+With only 4 cores, our implementation achieves the line rate of \SI{160}{Gbps} for \SI{1500}{\byte} payloads, and scales to send \SI{100}{\byte} payloads at line rate using \num{32} cores.
+As anticipated, operations such as computing the SCION hop field MAC, authentication key, flyover MAC, and performing the overuse check emerge as the most resource-intensive operations.
 We find that best-effort SCION packets can be processed in \SI{123}{ns}, while \name{} packets require \SI{308}{ns}.
-Although this difference is noticeable, this does not imply a lower throughput in practice, as it can be mitigated by increasing the number of cores.
+Although this difference is noticeable, this does not imply a lower throughput in practice, as it can be mitigated by increasing the number of CPU cores.

-\paragraph{Traffic Generation} To complete our data-plane benchmarks, we study the performance of a \name \emph{traffic generator}.
-In most cases, we expect the sources be end-hosts, where the forwarding performance is limited by the hosts' stacks and network uplinks.
-However, performant traffic generation is essential in scenarios where a single entity purchases bandwidth for hosts within its network---for example, a corporate LAN---and provides reservations to hosts through a dedicated \name gateway.